Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 Brand presence can be established through various marketing activities, such as advertising, social media, content marketing, and public relations.
 These activities help to create a consistent and recognizable brand identity, which makes it easier for customers to connect with the brand and its products or services.

-Factors contributing to a strong brand presence include a clear brand message, consistent visual branding, positive customer experiences, and effective communication strategies.
+Factors contributing to a great brand presence include a clear brand message, consistent visual branding, positive customer experiences, and effective communication strategies.

 Brands with a strong presence are often associated with specific values and qualities that resonate with their target audience.